Updated: 07/07/18 | July 7th, 2018

-I used to hate renting apartments from websites like Airbnb, Wimdu, Homeaway, or Roomorama.
+I used to hate renting apartments from websites like Airbnb, Wimdu, or Homeaway.
 As a solo traveler, I preferred the social atmosphere of hostels.
-It was simply easier to meet other people.
-And when I did want something other than a hostel, I used a hospitality network or stayed with friends.
+You got to meet people, they ran activities, hosted events, and were what you were “supposed to do” as a solo traveler.
+And. when I did want something other than a hostel, I used a hospitality network liked Couchsurfing or simply stayed with friends.

-But since first writing three years ago about how I didn’t like this type of accommodation, I’ve actually grown to love it.
+But, as I’ve grown older and decided I like my space and privacy, I’ve grown to love this type of travel.
 A LOT.
-While I may not use apartment rentals all the time, I’ve found that they provide incredible dollar value, privacy, space, and a great home-like environment.
+While I may not use apartment rentals all the time, I often stay in them more than I do hostels these days.
+I’ve found that they provide incredible value (especially if you’re traveling with multiple people), privacy, space, and a great home-like environment.

 And so after using this method regularly for a couple of years (and now as a host on Airbnb), I wanted to post in detail about how they work, how to pick the perfect apartment, and how to not get cheated.
 This may be old news for many of you as apartment rental sites have been around for many years (if so, check out something else from the archives!), but they really seem to be hitting the mainstream now, and I’ve found they’re still new news to many.